raspberrypilearning/from-me-to-you/en/step_5.md

 --- task ---

-Now think about the user interaction.
+Now think about how the user will interact with your project.

 For example:
 + "When the user clicks on the green flag a sprite moves"